Communist Party of Great Britain: 1977–1991: Infighting and dissolution

 In 1984, a long-simmering dispute between the majority of the leadership and an anti-Eurocommunist faction (associated with party industrial and trade union activists) flared up when the London District Congress was closed down for insisting on giving full rights to comrades who had been suspended by the executive committee.
 After the General Secretary closed the Congress a number of members remained in the room (in County Hall in South London) and held what was, in effect, the founding meeting of a breakaway party, although the formal split did not come until four years later.
 Members of the minority faction set about founding a network of Morning Star readers' groups and similar bodies, calling themselves the Communist Campaign Group.
 In 1988, these elements formally split from the CPGB to organise a new party known as the Communist Party of Britain.
 This was considered by many in the anti-Eurocommunist faction, including national executive members like Barry Williams, to be the death of the 'Party'.

+Following the 1989 Tiananmen Square protests and massacre, Marxism Today's July 1989 issue declared that Leninism was dead, with its October issue stating that the Revolutions of 1989 had created crises for communism and socialism.
+At the 41st Congress of the party, the CPGB approved of "the process of reform and democratisation in the European Socialist countries."
+The congress also involved discussing the future options for the party, including liquidation, merging and name changing.

+After the August Coup, the CPGB (going by the Communist Party in Transformation at this point) published a statement on 19 August in support of "all democratic forces in their resistance to the unconstitutional and undemocratic actions of the Deputy President and his supporters."
+This was then followed by the CPGB leadership advocating for Communist Party of the Soviet Union members to leave the party due to it being "totally discredited" by being "deeply implicated" in the coup.
+Hobsbawm reasoned in Marxism Today that Gorbachev was the person "who destroyed a clumsy but operational economy and replaced it with a void, where there is no longer bread.
+Perestroika did not fail; it did not happen".

+In 1991, following the Dissolution of the Soviet Union, the leadership of the party recommended adopting the title Democratic Left and moving towards a decentralised branch structure, which was accepted at the 42nd Party Congress held in November 1991.
+At the 43rd Congress the leadership of the CPGB, led by Nina Temple, decided to disband the party.